To some degree, every act of perception is an act of creation, and every memory is an act of imagination.

 Imagination Plus Emotion to Overcome Reason

 Here’s how it works.
 Western Organized Religion is based on programming the mind to trigger the “fight or flight” response.
 This creates boundaries to anything that threatens ideas that contradict the religion’s doctrine.
-So, the more rigid, inflexible and extreme your religious beliefs, the greater the corresponding decrease in your ability to perceive ideas outside the boundaries of your paradigm.
+The more rigid, inflexible, and extreme your religious beliefs, the less is your ability to consider new ideas.
+Anything outside the boundaries of your paradigm is taboo.

-Our research shows there is an inverse relationship between the magnitude of religious beliefs and your ability to reason logically.
-Thus, the more extreme your religious beliefs the less you are able to perceive ideas outside of the paradigm or reason logically.
-The more fanatical and fervent the religious views, the more likely you are to ignore and disregard facts and ideas that are outside or conflict with your paradigm’s views.
+Our research shows an inverse relationship between religious beliefs and common sense reasoning.
+Thus, the more extreme your religious beliefs the less you can perceive ideas outside of the paradigm.
+The more extreme the religious views, the more likely you are to reject facts and ideas that conflict with your views.
 You become a puppet.
 You react with fear or hate when you encounter any idea or fact that challenges any boundary.

 Determining Religious Programming

 You can tell how emotionally invested you are in your paradigm by the emotional reaction to ideas that challenge it.
 Here are some questions to help you see how much programming you have:

 - Do you find you need to “defend” your religious beliefs?